handsontable/handsontable/docs/content/guides/formulas/formula-calculation.md

 ## Overview

-With Handsontable's [`Formulas`](@/api/formulas.md) plugin, your users can perform complex calculations right out of the box, using the familiar A1 notation (`Sheet1!A1:B2`) and the same functions they know from Microsoft Excel or Google Sheets.
+With Handsontable's [`Formulas`](@/api/formulas.md) plugin, your users can perform complex calculations right out of the box, using functions they know from Microsoft Excel or Google Sheets, and the familiar A1 notation (`Sheet1!A1:B2`).

 All thanks to a powerful calculation engine called [HyperFormula](https://hyperformula.handsontable.com/?_ga=2.175054562.1554369424.1667382893-1753876268.1623181985), which is an independent library being developed and supported by the Handsontable team.

 [See all built-in functions](https://handsontable.github.io/hyperformula/guide/built-in-functions.html)

 ## Quickstart

+Get started with formulas:

 ::: only-for javascript